gargl791/gargl791/README.md

 # 💫 About Me:
-I am a graduate Software Engineer student from the University of Otago.
+I am a graduate Software Engineer from the University of Otago.
 I am passionate about exploring the realms of coding, and building robust applications

 ## 🌱 I’m currently learning:
 React